 - Use of Big Data for forecasts, simulations and scenario comparisons

-- Development of innovative IoT services by connecting sensors, products and machines
+- Development of innovative IIoT services by connecting sensors, products and machines